menu

 Also of interest is that Placerville has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Placerville who are college-educated is somewhat higher than the average US community of 21.84%: 26.83% of adults in Placerville have at least a bachelor's degree.
+The overall education level of Placerville is somewhat higher than in the average US city of 21.84%: 25.26% of adults 25 and older in the city have at least a bachelor's degree.

 Placerville is a very ethnically-diverse city.
 The people who call Placerville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Placerville residents report their race to be White, followed by Asian.
+The greatest number of Placerville residents report their race to be White, followed by Black or African-American.
 Placerville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.35% of the city’s residents.
-Important ancestries of people in Placerville include German, Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 21.46% of the city’s residents.
+Important ancestries of people in Placerville include German, Irish, English, European, and Italian.

 The most common language spoken in Placerville is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and Tagalog.

 Real Estate in Popular Placerville Neighborhoods